capple217/CallGraphUML/README.md

     - Keep track of current function we're in and the class it may be a part of (class implementation can be delayed)
     - Given we have a function that we're inside (trivial), mark down the function calls inside
     - Mark all functions that are called and not existing

+Note:
+    Currently there is no implementation for adding any files we want to be scanned.
+That features is to be added shortly to make this application functional.